-Clinical Cuidalina December deticate) Clinical Guideline Recommendation(s) fluctuations in gastric emptying. nuctuations in gastric emptying.
+Clinical Guideline Recommendation(s) fluctuations in gastric emptying.
 Symptomatic control of nausea and vomiting Droperidol is effective and ondansetron may be used as a second line agent.
 No other antiemetic is recommended.
 Symptomatic control of constipation In PD patients constipation is the most commonly reported gastrointestinal symptom.
 Anticholinergics should be discontinued as they may worsen constipation.
 Increased fluid and fiber intake are recommended.
 Increased physical activity may be beneficial.
-Polyethylene glycol solution is the preferred therapeutic option with alternative agents being fiber supplements such as psyllium or methylcellulose and osmotic laxatives.
-Irritant laxatives should be reserved for selected patients and short duration of treatment.
-Treatment of erectile dysfunction Erectile dysfunction is more common in PD patients compared to matched controls.
+Polyethylene glycol solution is the preferred therapeutic option with alternative agents being fiber supplements such as psyllium or methylcellulose and osmotic laxatives Irritant laxatives should be reserved for selected patients and short duration of treatment.
+The stars and of an atile duration I reatment of erectile dystunction matched controls.
 Agents that are associated with erectile dysfunction should be discontinued.
 A positive and negative effect on symptoms may be seen with dopaminergic therapy.
 Sildenafil as well as tadalafil and vardenafil may be tried.
-Apomorphine injections and intracavernous injections papaverine or alprostadil may be considered in select patients.
+Apomorphine injections and intracavemous injections papaverine of alprostadil may be considered in select patients.
 Treatment of daytime somnolence and sudden onset of sleep Nocturnal sleep disturbances should be assessed.
 Disturbances should be reduced to optimize nocturnal sleep.
 Driving should be stopped.
 Medications prescribed for other medical conditions should be decreased or discontinued.
-The dose of dopaminergic agents should be decreased as they may induce daytime somnolence.
-Switch the dopamine agonist to another dopamine agonist.
+The dose of dopaminergic agents should be decreased as they may induce daytime somnolence Switch the dopamine agonist to another dopamine agonist.
 Add modafinil.
 Add other wake-promoting agents (i.e., methylphenidate).
-7 and outer ware premoung agents (i.e., moury)phonicales).
 Treatment of rapid eye movement sleep behavior disorder Protective measures such as safeguarding the bedroom should be employed to prevent sleep related injuries.
-Antidepressants, specifically selective serotonin reuptake inhibitors should be reduced or withdrawn.
-Clozapine may be added at bedtime.
-Treatment of sleep problems A standard or slow-release dose of levodopa should be added at bed time.
+Antidepressants, specifically selective serotonin reuptake inhibitors should be reduced or withdrawn Clozapine may be added at bedtime Treatment of sleep problems A standard or slow-release dose of levodopa should be added at bed time.